 Symptoms and Signs of Gestational Trophoblastic Disease

 Initial manifestations of a hydatidiform mole suggest early pregnancy, but the uterus often becomes larger than expected within 10 to 16 weeks gestation.
-Commonly, women test positive for pregnancy and have vaginal bleeding and severe nausea and vomiting (hyperemesis gravidarum Hyperemesis Gravidarum Hyperemesis gravidarum is uncontrollable vomiting during pregnancy that results in dehydration, weight loss, and ketosis.
-Diagnosis is clinical and by measurement of urine ketones, serum electrolytes... read more ) and fetal movement and fetal heart sounds are absent.
+Commonly, women test positive for pregnancy and have vaginal bleeding and severe nausea and vomiting (hyperemesis gravidarum Hyperemesis Gravidarum Hyperemesis gravidarum is severe nausea and vomiting during pregnancy that results in dehydration, weight loss, and ketosis.
+Diagnosis is clinical and by measurement of urine ketones, serum... read more ) and fetal movement and fetal heart sounds are absent.
 Vaginal passage of grapelike tissue strongly suggests the diagnosis.

 Complications, such as the following, may occur: